fi-content2-games-platform/FIcontent.Gaming.Enabler.PoIMatchmaking/README.md

 Servlet
 -------

 The sample server is a Java Servlet intended to run in a Servlet Container such as Apache Tomcat.
+This servlet is included in the ["Release" tab](/releases).

 ####Apache Tomcat: